bennollweather-wapo/weather-graphics/README.md

 **v10**: 10-meter meridional wind (m/s), the north-south wind component at 10 meters above ground.

 **cape**: Convective available potential energy (J/kg), indicating atmospheric instability and the potential for convection or storms.

+## Script descriptions

+**temp_extremes**: Computes the maximum and minimum temperatures across the United States over the next 15 days and plots them.